- Guides, tutorials and docs

 It is also possible to change the length of a pattern to something smaller than 16 steps (see "Pt.Ln"/"Ptrn Len" parameter) on a per-pattern basis.
 Changing the length of a pattern can create complex and interesting sounding polymeters, and can even allow for different time signatures within one song.

-At first, 16 patterns with only 16 steps each per track may appear to be extremely limiting.
+At first glance, 16 patterns with only 16 steps each per track may appear to be extremely limiting.
 However, as you will discover, the Woovebox is all about doing more with less; your device comes with a vast arsenal to quickly transform riffs and motifs into complex and interesting arrangements.
 In fact, it is possible (and common) to create full, complex sounding songs with just one pattern per track.

 You may also be interested in...